Knowing the dyslexia strategies that help your child learn best is vital, especially if you are homeschooling.

 Each dyslexic kid has a different learning profile.
 I have one with an auditory processing issue and dyscalcula and another who doesn’t and is great at math.
 They’re all different."

-~ Suzanne, Courageous Homeschooling Facebook group
+~ Suzanne, The Courageous Homeschooling Handbook Homeschool Help

 One of the reasons homeschoolers say that homeschooling works so well helping with dyslexia is that you can give the individual, one-to-one help your child needs.